 Nearly every week during the fall and spring terms, an academic workshop is offered to TU in Northeastern Maryland students.
 The workshop topics are announced on the Academic Workshops webpage as well as in our weekly email newsletter.

 Want to improve your academic life?
-Current TU in Northeastern Maryland students are welcome to contact the Academic Support Coordinator to schedule a consultation.
+Current TU in Northeastern Maryland students are welcome to contact the Assistant Director to schedule a consultation.
 We will work together to uncover your academic strengths and identify strategies for improvement.
 Possible topics for discussion include exam preparation, test-taking strategies, goal setting, time management, memorization tips, note taking methods, and more.

-If you would like a specialty librarian to visit your class to present advanced research strategies to your students, please feel welcome to either contact your liaison librarian directly or the Academic Support Coordinator (via the contact information at top of this webpage) who can facilitate the arrangements.
+If you would like a specialty librarian to visit your class to present advanced research strategies to your students, please feel welcome to either contact your liaison librarian directly or the Assistant Director who can facilitate the arrangements.

-The Academic Support Coordinator at TU in Northeastern Maryland is available to customize and deliver a presentation to your class on any of the following topics: writing (grammar, APA citations, high-level concerns), academic success, and conducting academic research.
+The Assistant Director at TU in Northeastern Maryland is available to customize and deliver a presentation to your class on any of the following topics: writing (grammar, APA citations, high-level concerns), academic success, and conducting academic research.

 Please review the schedule of upcoming Academic Workshops for a list of common topics.